-Looking for group transportation in Tampa?
-Look no further than a charter bus rental!
+Looking for group transportation in Tampa or nearby cities like Lakeland or Spring Hill?
+Look no further than a Tampa charter bus rental!
 GOGO Charters can help all groups get around the Tampa Bay area, from small families heading to Clearwater Beach to large companies hosting corporate conventions.
-Rent a bus today to leave the transportation logistics to the experts so you can focus on enjoying your Tampa trip.
+Book a charter bus rental in Florida from our network to leave the transportation logistics to the experts so you can focus on enjoying your Tampa trip.

 Here are just a few of the companies that have trusted us with their group transportation needs.